 Phil specialises in errors and omissions and professional indemnity claims, insurance and reinsurance disputes and claims against directors and officers.
-He has been involved in high-profile, high-value disputes concerning solicitors, surveyors, accountants, brokers, Lloyd's reconstruction and renewal, and directors and officers.
-He also has experience of supervising the cost-efficient management of smaller claims under schemes and protocols.
+He has been involved in high-profile, high-value disputes concerning solicitors, surveyors, accountants, brokers, and directors and officers.